 Nevertheless, no matter how vigilant a patient is there are still times when the side effects can cause severe problems, from strokes to liver damage.
 When this occurs, the victim or their surviving family can file a general personal injury claim or wrongful death lawsuit.

 Who Can Be Sued?

-There are a host of actors within the drug supply line who can be the focus of a personal injury or wrongful death lawsuit.
+There is a host of actors within the drug supply line who can be the focus of a personal injury or wrongful death lawsuit.